Monthly Archives: December 2024

 Like a kid on a slide

-Late in his medical journey, when they inserted an IV, or a tube, or put him through pain, he’d lost the masculine stoicism he’d carried proudly throughout his life.
-He would yelp in anguish, complain, push medical staff away, tell them, no, no, no.
+Late in his medical journey, when they inserted an IV, or poked another tube into a tender part of his body, he lost the masculine stoicism he’d carried proudly through his life.
+He would yelp in anguish and push medical staff away, telling them, No, No, No.

-Nephrostomy tube, catheter, stent, leadless pacemaker, IVs, PICC line, cardioversion, the works.
-He got it all in the battle, the fight to keep him alive, although in a diminished state.
+Nephrostomy tube, catheter, stent, pacemaker, PICC line, cardioversion, the works.
+He got it all in the battle to keep him alive, although in a diminished state.
 Ultimately, that was not his destiny.
-He knew it, and escaped.
+He understood this, and escaped.

-A magical life has a magical end; on Lord Rama’s birthday, with thunder in the heavens, in his own bed, his wife and his dog beside him.
+A magical life has a magical end; he departed on Lord Rama’s birthday, with thunder in the heavens, in his own bed, with his beloved wife and dog beside him.

-Going back to the hospital that last time, as we were urged to do to save his life, gives me the sense now that we were like veterans, compelled to return to war.
+When the doctor urged us to return to the hospital for that last time, we felt like combat veterans, compelled to return to war.
 We had to go back, it had become what we knew, and we were trying to get it right.

 In some ways we did.
-Lovely young nurses sat with him because of his inclination to leave, partly dressed in his street clothes, or disrobed, yelling.
-Those were bad moments, but they were pure, the authentic rebellion of a freedom-loving soul.
+Lovely young nurses sat with him because of his inclination to leave the ward, half-dressed in his street clothes, or, imperiously naked and yelling.
+Those were bad moments, but they were also pure, the authentic rebellion of a freedom-loving soul.

 I came into the room and a willowy young brunette was sitting beside his bed.
 “Linda, this is Abby,” he said, his voice rich with warmth, “and she wants to go to Italy, too!”

-On an earlier hospital trip, I watched a girl with a crooked face bring him his meal.
+On an earlier hospital stay, I watched a girl with a crooked face bring him his meal.
 Suddenly she was smiling at him shyly.
 I turned to see him beaming at her.
-Our nurse friend laughed when I told her of this moment, “Coping mechanisms,” she commented.
+Our nurse friend laughed when I told her this story.
+“Coping mechanisms,” she commented.

-And yet.
-He had to go on.
-I know he waits for me, just around the corner of the river, basking in the sea of consciousness and bliss.
+I know he had to go on ahead, and I know he waits for me, just around the corner of the river, basking in a sea of consciousness and bliss.

-Today, the leaves of the silver maple trees dance gently in the summer breeze.
-Sparrows, robins and catbirds sing in the garden.
-The magenta spirea bush waits patiently for me to take it out of its black plastic pot and place it in the dark, worm-filled Iowa dirt.
+Today, the leaves of the cottonwood and maple trees dance softly in the breeze.
+Sparrows, cardinals and chickadees chatter in the garden.
+The magenta spirea bush waits patiently for me to plant it in the dark, worm-filled Iowa dirt.

-What is it like to meet your death with a library full of books on death and dying, global teachings on the afterlife and ancient religious practices, and not be able to read them?
-I suppose you rely on the accumulated wisdom of your soul’s lifetimes, reinforced by the volumes you’ve ingested over the years, in whatever way you can.
+What is it like to meet your end with a vast library of Buddhist, Hindu, Christian and Ancient Egyptian teachings on the subject, yet no longer be able to read them?
+I suppose you rely on the accumulated wisdom of your many lifetimes, and your own personal awakenings.

-He grabbed that opportunity.
-As pneumonia came on and his breathing became labored, he swallowed the morphine and passed into the afterlife, whoosh!
+Always a fast learner, Tor grabbed that opportunity.
+As pneumonia came on and his breathing became labored, he swallowed the morphine and raced into the afterlife.
+Whoosh!
 Like a kid on a slide.